the1fatkid/hazel-cv-project/README.md

     ```bash
     cd hazel-cv-project
     ```
-To view the blog page, simply open the index.html file in any web browser.
+To view the webpage, simply open the index.html file in any web browser.

 ## Course Credit
 This project was developed as part of the "HTML & CSS Bootcamp" course by Colt Steele on Udemy.